Guide to Server Management

 1. What's so tough about managing virtual servers?

 Some will tell you that managing virtual machines varies little from managing physical servers, and others will say it depends on what you’re managing.
-But all agree you need to have a comprehensive management plan in place before widely deploying virtualization in production environments.
+But all agree you need to have a comprehensive management plan in place before widely deploying virtualisation in production environments.

 “Management is not a single discipline.
 It can range from business continuity planning to patch management,” says Andi Mann, a research director at Enterprise Management Associates.
 In the case of business continuity planning, virtual servers could be considered easier to manage than physical servers, Mann explains, but when it comes to patching multiple systems, the virtual world introduces complexities.
 “You can’t always be certain if all virtual systems are patched, and obviously that’s a problem,” Mann says.

-Consistency and standardization also become a bigger issue when managing virtual servers alongside physical machines.
-The perks of virtualization include easy-to-deploy resources, and that demands IT managers have predefined configuration parameters for application and database servers, for instance.
+Consistency and standardisation also become a bigger issue when managing virtual servers alongside physical machines.
+The perks of virtualisation include easy-to-deploy resources, and that demands IT managers have predefined configuration parameters for application and database servers, for instance.
 Experts say keeping configurations accurate and up-to-date becomes more critical in the virtual environment because configuration drift is more apt to happen on virtual machines.
 The same goes for patching.

 “The focus shifts to managing templates and preventing drift,” says Jasmine Noel, principal analyst with Ptak, Noel and Associates.
 IT managers would ideally create a standard template that details the operating system, vendor software, patch levels, custom code and more.
 The template would be maintained so that every new virtual server deployed remained consistent with the predefined standard.
 Patching would also become part of the template, Noel says.